eugen0329/vim-esearch/README.md

       \})<cr>
 ```

-In place of the built-in git blobs viewer, it's also possible to use custom functions from other plugins to have adanced features.
-Although, they are generally slower, so if autopreview is used, it's
+In place of the built-in git blobs viewer, it's also possible to use custom functions from other plugins to have advanced features.
-recommended to use the built-ins.
+Although, they are generally slower, so if autopreview is used, it's recommended to use the built-ins.

 ```vim
 let g:esearch.git_dir = {cwd -> FugitiveExtractGitDir(cwd)}
 let g:esearch.git_url = {path, dir -> FugitiveFind(path, dir)}